Have You Ever Thought Of Having A Dinner Party?

 I trim the stems off the beautiful flowers that my guest gave me, place them in the vase and take a sip of champagne.
 Now the dog decides he wants to go out to pee.
 I am really feeling stressed and need to focus on my food in order for it to be cooked properly.

 Darn, I remember now that I needed more butter, out to the freezer I go.
 My guests are talking to me while I am trying to concentrate on my recipe for the main dish and while I am simultaneously platting my first round of appetizers.
-I am trying to keep a smile on my face but in full disclosure I am only half-listening as my attention span is wearing thin.
+I am trying to keep a smile on my face but in full disclosure, I am only half-listening as my attention span is wearing thin.

 The doorbell rings again and it is my second guest arriving.
 She hands me a previously borrowed Tupperware dish and a melon that she insists needs to be cut up with dessert.
-I am secretly peeved that she could not bother to slice this ahead of time and that it does not even complement my well thought-out dessert.
+I am secretly peeved that she could not bother to slice this ahead of time and that it does not even compliment my well thought-out dessert.
 I am really stressed, I am not having fun and want to pour another glass of champagne to take the edge off.

 I am somewhat relieved when I realized at least now maybe my guests can talk to each other so I can get back to cooking.
 As I stir my sauce and answer questions about how I am making it and what they can do to help I am wondering how I could have been more prepared?
 What would make this dinner party better?